lyteabovenyte/peTrain/README.md

     - [ ] integrate [VLN-PETL: Parameter-Efficient Transfer Learning for Vision-and-Language Navigation](https://arxiv.org/pdf/2308.10172) for reducing computational costs
     - [ ] Use BERT, RoBERTa, or DistilBERT for language understanding.
     - [ ] Use ViT or CLIP-ViT for visual encoding to better capture object-level semantics.
-    - [ ] Replace simple cross-attention with **cross-modal transformers** like those in ViLBERT, LXMERT, or CLIP-RN50x64.
     - [ ]